 - Admission is $18/person Monday-Friday and $25 on weekends and holidays for snorkelers.

 - Admission is $38/person for scuba divers.

 - Rental snorkeling gear is an additional $12, and rental scuba gear is an additional $45 (air fills are $8; Nitrox not available).

-- If you're scuba diving, you must have a certification of Open Water or above, and must have a dive buddy with you.
+- Scuba divers must have an Open Water certification, and must have a dive buddy.